kubernetes/website/v1.1/docs/getting-started-guides/libvirt-coreos.md

 The primary goal of the `libvirt-coreos` cluster provider is to deploy a multi-node Kubernetes cluster on local VMs as fast as possible and to be as light as possible in term of resources used.

-In order to achieve that goal, its deployment is very different from the “standard production deployment” method used on other providers.
+In order to achieve that goal, its deployment is very different from the 'standard production deployment'? method used on other providers.
 This was done on purpose in order to implement some optimizations made possible by the fact that we know that all VMs will be running on the same physical machine.

-The `libvirt-coreos` cluster provider doesn’t aim at being production look-alike.
+The `libvirt-coreos` cluster provider doesn't aim at being production look-alike.

 Another difference is that no security is enforced on `libvirt-coreos` at all.
 For example,